London warehouse engulfed in flames may contain fireworks, firefighters warn

 Around three-quarters of the building is currently alight and a nearby school and block of flats have been evacuated as a safety precaution, the LFB added.

+“It’s going to be a very, very busy scene of operations for the foreseeable future, certainly overnight.

+“So, we would ask members of the public to keep away, keep a safe distance and allow the fire brigade to do their job.”

-“A major incident has been declared as firefighters tackle the fire on Bridge Street, Southall,” assistant commissioner Pat Goulbourne, the brigade’s incident commander said.
+Assistant commissioner Pat Goulbourne, the brigade’s incident commander said earlier on Tuesday: “A major incident has been declared as firefighters tackle the fire on Bridge Street, Southall

 “This decision has been taken due to the suspected presence of fireworks and cylinders being stored within the structure.”